-The irony of a column about 30-minute dishes changed into now not misplaced on the team and me, as we grinned, sheepishly, at such a reputedly easy but difficult venture.
-We determined not to stray too long beyond our herbal habitat by maintaining the flavors complex and the component lists, um, beneficiant.
-So to stay inside the time limit, we had to resort to microwaving potatoes (heaven forbid), starting tins, and typically running like cheetahs within the kitchen.
-So, you have got it right here: uncharacteristically clean, half of-hour meals (give or take a minute or ).
+The irony of a column about 30-minute dishes changed into now not misplaced on the team and me as we grinned sheepishly at such a reputedly easy but difficult venture.
+We determined not to stray too long beyond our herbal habitat by maintaining the flavors complex and the component lists beneficiant.
+So, to stay within the time limit, we had to microwave potatoes (heaven forbid), start tins, and typically run like cheetahs in the kitchen.
+So, you have got it right here: uncharacteristically clean, half-hour meals (give or take a minute).

 Spicy cannellini beans, leeks, and eggs (pictured above)

-This tackle, a baked bean breakfast, comes with a chunk of greater spice than the British conventional.
-Serve on toast, as is conventional.
+This baked bean breakfast tackle comes with a chunk of greater spice than the British conventional.
+Serve on toast, as is customary.

 - Prep 5 min